borzov-nv/13-2/README.md

-sudo apt install ecryptfs-utils sudo useradd -m cryptouser sudo ls -Al /home/cryptouser sudo ecryptfs-migrate-home -u cryptouser
+sudo apt install ecryptfs-utils sudo useradd -m cryptouser sudo ls -Al /home/cryptouser sudo cd /home sudo mount -t ecryptfs cryptouser cryptouser

+#sudo ecryptfs-migrate-home -u cryptouser

 *as cryptouser:*

-ls /home/.ecryptfs/cryptouser/.Private
+#ls /home/.ecryptfs/cryptouser/.Private
-ls ~
+#ls ~

 *You should see files with randomized, unreadable filenames.
 This confirms the data is encrypted.*
 *Check your actual home directory (/home/targetuser) to ensure all your files are present and readable.*

-sudo rm -rf /home/cryptouser.XXXXXXXX
+#sudo rm -rf /home/cryptouser.XXXXXXXX